 Move over, mac’n’cheese, there’s a new side dish in town.
-A creamy concoction of hominy, bacon, two types of chiles and an impressive amount of cheese, perfect for taking advantage of the beautiful Hatch chiles that find their way out of New Mexico every August.
+A creamy concoction of hominy, bacon, two types of chiles and an impressive amount of cheese.

 Hominy is actually corn that has undergone the nixtamalization process, meaning it’s been soaking in an alkaline solution, usually lime.
 This separates the kernels from the hulls and causes the kernels to swell and puff up in size, giving it them appearance nearly like garbanzo beans.
 Also known as Pozole, it’s the essential ingredient for masa in corn tortillas and also can be turned into grits.
 Mmmm, grits…

 I first tried a version of this recipe when Israel Campos of Pody’s BBQ in Pecos made it for BBQ camp, and most recently enjoyed it at Perini Ranch in Buffalo Gap, whose recipe I used as the base for my own slightly tweaked version.
 Apparently green chile hominy was quite the popular dish back in the day, but is rarely seen on modern menus.
 It’s a shame really, it’s the perfect blend of comfort cooking with a Texan flair, so I say we bring it back!
 Plus, it’s a great excuse to bust out that cast iron skillet…

 2 x 15oz cans hominy